Step 1 - Start Rust Contract

 }

-// #[function_id("rustInt256()")]
+#[function_id("rustInt256()")]

-// fn rustInt256(&self) -> I256 {
+fn rust_int256(&self) -> I256 {

-// }
+// https://docs.rs/alloy-primitives/latest/alloy_primitives/struct.Signed.html#method.from_dec_str

 #[function_id("rustAddress()")]

-fn rustAddress(&self) -> Address {
+fn rust_address(&self) -> Address {

 let address_test: Address = address!("d8da6bf26964af9d7eed9e03e53415d37aa96045"); // vitalik.eth 0xd8da6bf26964af9d7eed9e03e53415d37aa96045